momoxiaocaiji/CS611-Legend/Readme.md

 ---
 1. Armor - class as the Armor object
-2. BalancedTileCreator - the Creator of Factory Pattern, to create different tile according to the given rate.
+2. BushTile - the bush tile in the map, which will trigger the buff after stepping in.
 3. Buyable - the interface indicates an item can be brought.
 4. Castable - the interface indicates a spell can be cast.
-5. Character - the abstract class for Character in the game, such as hero and monster
+5. CaveTile - the cave tile in the map, which will trigger the buff after stepping in.
-6. CirculateList - give the next Character who supposed to move during the fight.
+6. Character - the abstract class for Character in the game, such as hero and monster
-7. PlainTile - the common tile in the map, which might trigger a fight
+7. CirculateList - give the next Character who supposed to move during the fight.
 8. Constant - maintain some final factor of this game
 9. Equipment - keep the information of the hero's equipments
-10. FightSystem - when it starts a fight, the heroes and monsters will enter this system to fight
+10. FightSystem - the interface which indicates the fight action between heroes and monsters.
 11. FireSpell - class as the fire_spell object
 12. Hero - class as the Hero object, which has subclass like Warrior.
 13. Hurtable - indicates the Character can be hurt